qLience/AI-Pump-for-Underfloor-Heating-systems/README.md

     Note startup requires Tmix which have to be above 20

 ### Environments:
+All simulink models of these environments can be found in `/Simulink_Models`
 #### House Environment
 These environments is based on charistica of a normal house.
 * SHTL1 - Simulation environment of a one circuit house environment without dynamic properties of a house